Candles may be pretty to look at but they are one way home fires are caused.

-Keep candles at least 12 inches from anything that can burn.
+Keep candles at least 12 inches away from anything that can burn.

 Use candle holders that are sturdy, and won’t tip over easily.

-Put candle holders on a sturdy, uncluttere surface.
+Put candle holders on a sturdy, uncluttered surface.

 Light candles carefully.
 Keep your hair and any loose clothing away from the flame.